-Since all of these decisions are made from a very practical place, it makes sense that everyone would naturally proceed with the agreed-upon plan.
-Despite the initial agreement to exactly that, though, push back occurs at the implementation stage.
+Since all of these decisions are made from a very practical place, it seems like it makes sense that everyone would naturally proceed with the agreed-upon new plan.
+Despite the initial agreement to exactly that, though, push back often occurs at the implementation stage.

-- Lack of information sharing among necessary parties: If you didnt use a value analysis contracting approach,then its challenging to get buy-in after the fact.
+- Lack of information sharing among necessary parties: If you didn't start by using a value analysis contracting approach, then can be challenging to get buy-in after the fact.

-- Lack of data prior to the RFP: You pulled the information from your financial software but didnt realize there were other vendors or more spend that should have been included.
+- Lack of data leading up to the RFP: You pulled the information from your financial software but didn't realize there were missing vendors or more spend that should have been included in your analysis.

 In theory, this might seem like a reasonable workaround that still results in cost savings.
 In reality, these back-alley handshake-based bargains are made without the same contract details, the same continued low-cost assurances, or the same exhaustive research and planning as the original recommendation to use the new vendor.

 These types of arrangements typically happen when a hospital has brought in their GPO or a consultant to manage the process and negotiations.
-In these situations, the end-user doesnt feel obligated to use the agreed upon vendor because its not wasting their teams time and energy.
-This is a slippery slope because it burns the relationship and people will be skeptical of working with you in the future.
+In these situations, the end-user doesn't feel obligated to use the agreed upon vendor because it didn't wasting their team's time and energy determining that vendor in the first place.
+This is a slippery slope because it can damage the relationship and people will be skeptical of working with you in the future.

-Working with a third-party like Valify can mean the best of both worlds, because cost savings are calculated in addition to giving clients the opportunity to flag preferred vendors.
+Working with a third-party like Valify can mean the best of both worlds, because cost savings are automatically calculated in addition to giving users the opportunity to flag preferred vendors.

 A Necessary Evolution

-All of this really comes down to one problem: most hospitals dont want to switch purchased services vendors if they have not had a major issue with them recently.
-In one of our own real-life experiences with this scenario, only 50-60 percent of hospitals followed through with converting to the new vendor even though they agreed to move forward if they were going to realize savings.
+All of this really comes down to one problem: most hospitals don't want to switch purchased services vendors if they have not had a major issue with them recently.
+In one of our own real-life experiences with this scenario, only 50-60 percent of hospitals followed through with converting to the new vendor even though, on paper, they agreed to move forward if they were going to realize savings.

-So, even with compelling arguments and inarguable numbers in place for the switch, inertia prevents forward motion.
-This means hospitals remain unable to move to new contracts.
+As you can see, even with compelling arguments and inarguable savings numbers for making the switch, inertia with status-quo vendors prevents forward motion with new vendors.
+This means hospitals remain unable to move to new contracts at better rates.
 Additionally, the vendor community loses faith in the RFP process because they feel they are getting price checked just so you can renegotiate with your current vendor.

 The best way to control rogue spending is to use the value analysis process when you conduct all RFPs.
 Next, you need to utilize a tool that tracks the implementation and standardization of your preferred vendor(s) across ALL of your locations.
 This will quickly show you if you are moving away from the non-contracted (rogue) vendors and increasing utilization of the newly contracted vendor(s).

-Heres how Valify identifies contracted/preferred vendors in order to identify and eliminate roque spending:
+Here's how Valify identifies contracted/preferred vendors in order to identify and eliminate rogue spending:

 Here you can easily see which vendor is the preferred vendor and what the utilization is across all of the three hospitals within the health system.
-You can also easily identify the off-contract purchases so you can shoot over an email to your IT Director and remind them about your new CDW contract.
+You can also easily identify the off-contract purchases so you can shoot over an email to your IT Director and remind them about your new CDW contract, for example.

 It will also quantify the actual realized savings you are receiving to see if the estimated savings in the RFP (which was one of the reasons why you selected the vendor) are actually coming through to your bottom line as expected.